ispras/scrapy-puppeteer-service/README.md

 ```

 ### **/close_context**
-This method close browser context and all its pages.
+This POST method close browser context and all its pages.
 Make sure you finished all your requests to this context.

 ## Environment variables